-Oklahoma's lethal injection protocol came under scrutiny in 2014 when Clayton Lockett died of a heart attack amid complications during his execution.
+Oklahoma went nearly seven years without carrying out executions after its lethal injection protocol came under scrutiny in 2014 when Clayton Lockett died of a heart attack amid complications during his execution.

 Autopsy reports released a year later indicated Oklahoma corrections officials used the wrong drug -- potassium acetate instead of potassium chloride -- during the process.
 Lockett complained of a burning sensation and attempted to raise his head and speak after doctors declared he was unconscious.

-Since then, the state had an unofficial moratorium on executions as it attempted to secure a supply of lethal injection drugs.
+Starting in 2015, the state had an unofficial moratorium on executions as it attempted to secure a supply of lethal injection drugs.
 Oklahoma uses a three-drug cocktail of midazolam, vecuronium bromide and potassium chloride.